adeleke123/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# POINTERS, ARRAYS AND STRINGS IN C
+# POINTERS,ARRAYS AND STRINGS IN C
 **0. 98 Battery st:** Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.